searinminecraft/Vixipy/README.md

 pip install -r requirements.txt
 ```

-3. Open `run.sh` and optionally put in your pixiv account's token to the `PYXIV_TOKEN` variable (see guide from [PixivFE](https://pixivfe-docs.pages.dev/obtaining-pixivfe-token/) for details).
-Using a pixiv account token allows for full access to most features without the user having to log in themselves.
-You can also configure other settings like port, workers, and Accept-Language header.
+3. Open `run.sh` and configure it to your needs.
+See below for details

 > [!WARNING]
 > If you specify a pixiv token, you should be ready for situations like pixiv flagging/terminating your account due to high activity in the server.
 It is recommended to set up rate limiting on your proxy solution if you can.